By Santi — Head Van Engineer, 2025-12-04

 What are the top red flags when inspecting a used Sprinter RV?

-Major rust on frame or subframe, evidence of water intrusion (soft floors, mold, delaminated cabinetry), transmission slipping or irregular shifts, heavy white/blue smoke from the exhaust, incomplete or missing service records, and title branding (salvage/flood) are primary deal‑breakers.
+Major rust on the frame or subframe and signs of water leaks (soft floors, mold, peeling cabinets) are main deal breakers.
+Gear slipping or uneven shifts, heavy white/blue smoke from the exhaust, missing or weak service records, and title labels (salvage/flood) are also serious concerns.

 How do I verify a Sprinter's service records are genuine?

-Cross‑check VIN entries on service invoices with a VIN history report (Carfax/AutoCheck), contact dealerships listed on records to confirm work, and look for consistent mileage progression and stamped/dated entries for major services.
+Cross-check VIN entries on service bills with a VIN history report (Carfax/AutoCheck).
+Contact dealers listed on records to confirm work.
+Look for steady mileage growth and marked/dated entries for major work.

 Where do Sprinter RVs typically rust first?

-Common rust points include rocker panels, frame rails (especially around conversion mounting points), rear subframe, wheel arches, and around step thresholds or door sills where water can collect.
+Common rust points include rocker panels, frame rails (mainly around conversion mounting points), rear subframe, wheel arches, and around step thresholds or door sills where water can collect.

 What scams should I watch for when buying a used RV online?